Refractive index and extinction coefficient of thin film materials: Example 5: Complex trench structure

 The trench structure depicted in the adjacent diagram repeats itself in 160 nm intervals, that is, it has a given pitch of 160 nm.
 The trench is composed of the following materials:

 Accurate n and k values of these materials are necessary in order to analyze the structure.
 Often a blanket area on the trench sample with the film of interest is present for the measurement.
-In this example, the reflectance spectrum of the poly-silicon was measured on a blanket area containing the poly-silicon, from which its n and k spectra were determined in accordance with the methodology described in this article that utilizes the Forouhi–Bloomer dispersion equations.
+In this example, the reflectance spectrum of the poly-silicon was measured on a blanket area containing the poly-silicon, from which its n and k spectra were determined in accordance with the methodology described in this article that uses the Forouhi–Bloomer dispersion equations.
 Fixed tables of n and k values were used for the SiO2 and Si3N4 films.

 Combining the n and k spectra of the films with Rigorous Coupled-Wave Analysis (RCWA) the following critical parameters were determined (with measured results as well):